The Bankrate promise

 Where to get them: Bankrate’s list of best CD rates will help you find the best rate across the nation, instead of having to rely on what’s available only in your local area.

-Alternatively, banks and credit unions typically offer CDs, though you’re not likely to find the best rate locally.
+Alternatively, many brick-and-mortar banks and credit unions offer CDs, though you’re not likely to find the best rate locally.

 3. Series I bonds